xianghuiluo/TechnicalNotes/articles/LibraryWithCMake.md

-# Library Building and Using with CMake
+# Library Building and Usage with CMake

 * CMakeLists.txt
 ```cmake